-number of units of the new sub-fund or the unit class in which to convert number of units of the sub-fund or the unit class from which to convert net asset value of the units presented for conversion foreign exchange rate between the sub-funds or the unit classes concerned.
-If both sub-funds or unit classes are valued in the same currency of account, this coefficient equals 1 commissions or other fees.

-net asset value per unit of the sub-fund and/or unit class in which the conversion shall be performed plus any taxes,
+number of units of the new sub-fund or the unit class in which to convert foreign exchange rate between the sub-funds or the unit classes concerned.
+If both sub-funds or unit classes are valued in the same currency of account, this coefficient equals 1 net asset value per unit of the sub-fund and/or unit class in which the conversion shall be performed plus any taxes, commissions or other fees.